jeffreyrosenbluth/collage/README.md

 # Collage

-## Create a collage from a lost of images
+## Create a collage from a list of images

 ### Usage: collage [OPTIONS] [IMAGE_PATHS]...